-Mapping the genome of the Red Jungle Fowl, a modern descendent of dinosaurs, researchers have gained more insight into the genetic differences between birds and mammals.
+Mapping the genome of the Red Jungle Fowl, a modern descendant of dinosaurs, researchers have gained more insight into the genetic differences between birds and mammals.
 Some surprising potential similarities were discovered, as well: the genes coding for proteins found in chicken eggshells and bones may have some related counterparts involved in bone calcification in mammals.
 And the gene for several immune response proteins, such as interleukin 26, previously thought to be specific to mammals, was also found in chickens.

 Banana: more than 60 percent identical

-Many of the “housekeeping” genes that are necessary for basic cellular function, such as for replicating DNA, controlling the cell cycle, and helping cells divide are shared between many plants (including bananas) and animals.
+Many of the “housekeeping” genes that are necessary for basic cellular function, such as for replicating DNA, controlling the cell cycle, and helping cells divide, are shared between many plants (including bananas) and animals.